-Your training week will consist of two strength sessions, two conditioning sessions, and one bonus glute workout.
-With this 5-day program, you will have to prioritise recovery.
-Below we show some example weeks for how you can integrate recovery methods with your program.
+Your training week will consist of two strength sessions, two conditioning sessions, and one metabolic session.
+With this 5-day program, you need to prioritise your recovery.
+Below we show some example weeks for how you can integrate recovery methods with you program.